ringfungi/platform-engineer/README.md

 ## Deploying the image to Docker Hub

 A push to this repository will trigger a GitHub Action.
 To set it up, add your username and Docker Hub token to your repository's secrets.

-The Action pipeline builds a multi-architecture image under emulation with QEMU and also buildx, by using platform flag to create Linux images for AMD 64-bit and Arm 64-bit.
-When you specify the tag during the docker pull command, Docker will automatically select the appropriate platform-specific image based on the architecture of the host system.
+The pipeline builds a multi-architecture image under emulation with QEMU and also buildx, by using the platform flag to create Linux images for AMD 64-bit and Arm 64-bit.
+Then, during the docker pull command, Docker will automatically select the appropriate platform-specific image based on the architecture of the host system.